 Mount Panorama in Bathurst, New South Wales, Australia is home to a world famous motor racing track - and a mob of 150 Eastern Grey Kangaroos about to be made homeless.

-The kangaroos’ habitat is being destroyed by Bathurst Regional Council who purchased the site last year.
+The kangaroos’ habitat is being destroyed by Bathurst Regional Council who purchased the site in 2015.
 They are developing it to service the internationally famous Mount Panorama racing track.

 The removal of the kangaroos’ habitat leaves just two options:

-Leave 150 displaced kangaroos to panic and die on the adjacent race track and on city streets as they did earlier in the year
+Leave 150 displaced kangaroos to panic and die on the adjacent race track and on city streets as they did in early 2016

 SAVE THE KANGAROOS!

-A team of NGOs and volunteers under the coordination of scientist Ray Mjadwesch and with the support of The Bathurst Kangaroo Project is preparing to tranquilise and move the kangaroos to a safe release site in the largest licensed relocation effort in New South Wales EVER.
+A team of NGOs and volunteers under the coordination of scientist Ray Mjadwesch and with the support of The Bathurst Kangaroo Project has been working for over a year on an unprecedented project to tranquilise and move the kangaroos to a safe release site in the largest licensed relocation effort in New South Wales EVER.

-This massive volunteer effort will provide a solution for Bathurst Council and the kangaroos, and will also establish a groundbreaking conservation model for communities around Australia to use in the future.
+This massive volunteer effort provides a solution for Bathurst Council and the kangaroos, and establishes a groundbreaking conservation model for communities around Australia to use in the future.

 The scale and scope of this undertaking is overwhelming.
-Not only will out of town experts and volunteers need room and board during the two week project, but everything from temporary fencing, fuel, veterinary medical supplies and communications equipment has been or will need to be purchased - and the list just keeps growing.
+Not only have out of town experts and volunteers needed room and board during the months of the project, but everything from temporary fencing, fuel, veterinary medical supplies and communications equipment has been or is being purchased - and the list just keeps growing.
 The funds raised here will be used to help cover the costs that are already planned for, as well as the unforeseen expenses inevitably associated with such a massive undertaking.